snair2001/MusicPy/README.md

   * The smart contract was written in [Rust](https://doc.rust-lang.org/stable/book/) and deployed using [Anchor framework](https://www.anchor-lang.com/) and deployed on the Solana Devnet.
   * We have made use of the [Phantom Wallet](https://phantom.app/).
 The SOL devnet test tokens were obtained from [Solana Faucet](https://faucet.solana.com/) and PYUSD test tokens were obtained from [PYUSD Faucet](https://faucet.paxos.com/).
 * ### Deployment
-  *  The smart contract was deployed on the devnet from the cli, so the steps to setup the deployment environment are [here](https://www.anchor-lang.com/docs/installation)
+  *  The smart contract was deployed on the devnet from the cli.
+The steps to setup the deployment environment are [here](https://www.anchor-lang.com/docs/installation)
     *  Initialize a new project using the command:
         ```sh
         anchor init <your-app-name>